drasimov/csa.guide/unit_5.md

 }
 ```
 ## 2. Constructors
 Constructors are special methods that initialize new objects.
-They share the class’s name and have no return type, setting up initial attribute values critical for objects like a scholar’s academic record.
+They share the class's name and have no return type, setting up initial attribute values critical for objects like a scholar's academic record.
 * **Default constructor**: Automatically provided if no constructors are defined, initializing attributes to default values.
 * **Parameterized constructor**: Accepts parameters to set specific initial values.
 ```java